Lazy Mutha Fucka

 LMF offers Hong Kong an alternative to Cantopop.
-LMF remains one of the few, if not the only, well-known localized rap groups.
+LMF is rare or even unique as a well-known local rap group.
 LMF highlights the economic oppression and social alienation faced by the lower class of Hong Kong, all coming from Hong Kong's overcrowded public housing.

-LMF's attempt to establish a foothold in the highly commercialized and monopolized Hong Kong music industry is widely considered to be a success despite achieving only moderate commercial sales, due to their longevity, their name recognition (mostly due to negative press), and the original form of music they created.
+LMF's attempt to establish a foothold in the highly commercial and monopolistic Hong Kong music industry is widely considered to be a success despite achieving only moderate commercial sales, due to their longevity, their name recognition (mostly in negative press coverage), and the original form of music they create.
 They have a small but die-hard fan base in Hong Kong and Southeast Asia.

 Their last and final album, finalazy, was released just before their breakup in 2003.

-LMF reformed in December 2009, 10 years after their debut release and organized the "Wild Lazy Tour".
-"The Wild Lazy Tour" included venues in Singapore and Hong Kong.
+LMF reformed in December 2009, ten years after their debut release, and went on the "Wild Lazy Tour", including venues in Singapore and Hong Kong.